 Brief Description of a Bridge Game

-Review these but don't worry about memorising them all now, as they will be explained in detail in upcoming lessons.
+Review these bridge terms but don’t worry about memorising them all now, as they will be explained in detail in upcoming lessons.
+In our members area the lessons include inline definitions that can be revealed by clicking or moving the mouse over the Bridge terminology.

 Positions Player positions are named by compass points.
 While playing on the 60SecondBridge your default position will always be South (S) and your partner, North (N).
 Your Partner opposite you, will be named either North(N) – South(S), or East(E) – West(W).